 That’s why we need your help.

-The Alliance doesn’t expect the county or the city to build and manage a performing arts center.
-It needs to be managed by a nonprofit, which is one of the reasons the EpiCentre Alliance was created.
-We are going to build something.
-We just don’t know quite how big, yet.
-That depends on you.
+The Alliance does not expect the county or the city to build and manage a performing arts center.
+It needs to be managed by a for profit company in conjunction with the EpiCentre Alliance.
+But there is much to do to both plan and operate The Shell.